 Moss Graffiti Recipe

 In order to create the moss graffiti recipe, you’ll need an ordinary blender.
-There are a number of different recipes online, but this one creates a nice, thick gel that is easy to apply and that will stick well to both wood and brick surfaces.
+There are a number of different recipes online, but this one creates a nice, thick gel that is easy to apply and will stick well to both wood and brick surfaces.

 Tear up three handfuls of moss and put them in a blender cup.
 Add 3 cups of water.
 Top this with 2 tablespoons of water-retention gel, which you can find in gardening stores.
 Add ½ cup of buttermilk or plain yogurt and place the lid on top.